tokuhirom/Perl-Build/README.md

 - Perl::Build->symlink\_devel\_executables($bin\_dir:Str)

     Perl5 binary generated with ` -Dusedevel `, is "perl-5.12.2" form.
 This method symlinks "perl-5.12.2" to "perl".

+# FAQ

+- How can I use patchperl plugins?

+    If you want to use patchperl plugins, please google "PERL5\_PATCHPERL\_PLUGIN".

 # THANKS TO